wulff/drh_dk/sites/all/modules/contrib/nodereference_explorer/README.txt

 * Node list is a customizable view with various displays, like grid, table, list and unformatted containing selectable view items
 * Exposed view filter forms for content search/exploration
 * Simple mouse point and click selection
+* "Create & Reference" functionality adding new nodes on the fly
+* Edit and delete a referenced node
 * Field preview (as an additional view display)
 * Plugin architecture for support of other CCK fields, e. g.
 Link
 * Different Dialog APIs: